Tropes present in more or less all goffs:

 - Unexplained Recovery: His "kancer" (which may be related to his near-constant headaches) is never mentioned again after he escaped from Abkhazian.
 And how he managed to do that is also unexplained.

-- You Wouldn't Like Me When I Have A Headache: Whenever Dumblydore has a headache, he starts acting like a jerk.
+- You Wouldn't Like Me When I'm Angry!: Whenever Dumblydore has a headache, he starts acting like a jerk.

 Misspellings: Dumblydum, Dumbeldore, Dumbelldore, Dumbledum, Dumbldore, Dumbledor, Dumblydor, Dubleodre, Dumblehor, Dumbeldork, Dumblydore, Dubblydore, Dubledork, Dumbledork, Dumbledark, Dumblewhore, Dumbledoree

-- Acrofatic: Despite the weight of his original counterpart, Hargrid is agile enough to fly on a broomstick to the shop or even sneak undetected.
+- Acrofatic: Despite the weight of his original counterpart, Hargrid is agile enough to fly on a broomstick to the shop, sneak undetected or even hide in a cupboard.

 - Adaptational Wimp: In canon, Hagrid is stated as very physically strong and can withstand spells that are deadly to other wizards.
 Here, Vampire and Draco beat him up sexily.

 - Age Lift: Possibly.
 He's a student at Hogwarts in this fic, but there's no explicit mention of his age.